The Big Dig hits the Big Screen

 Education & Interpretation Officer for the centre, Alison Frappell, said “The Big Dig is a fascinating Australian historical archaeology site.
 Analysing archaeological sources gives us more pieces of the ‘jigsaw puzzle’, helping us to build a clearer and more reliable picture of the past.
 How people have adapted to and changed the landscape down to the small everyday items people used, make history far more memorable and relevant for students.”

 “Having The Big Dig as an integrated part of Sydney Harbour YHA has meant that we are able to introduce our guests, both international and domestic, to the history and fascinating stories of the site,” said Danny Avis, hostel manager of Sydney Harbour YHA, “for visitors to Sydney to stay in the same place as the first international travellers to Australia is a unique experience and one that deepens their understanding of some of the developments and changes that have made Sydney into the city it is now.”

 Funds to produce the documentary were raised through guests staying at Sydney Harbour YHA, where $1 per guest, per night, indexed is allocated towards The Big Dig Sinking Fund.
 The fund supports education, conservation and interpretation initiatives for the site, and CEO of YHA Australia, Julian Ledger, said; “Over $1.06 million has been raised over the past decade for The Big Dig Sinking Fund There is great opportunity to do more and we are excited to see where it will lead.”

-Archaeology at The Big Dig will screen on SBS from 4:05pm on Monday 27 April 2020.
+Archaeology at The Big Dig screened on SBS on Monday 27 April 2020.